 Project Crimson supports groups and individuals throughout New Zealand who aspire to create a long-term benefit to their local community through conservation projects involving eco-sourced pohutukawa and northern or southern rata trees.

 Project Crimson identifies areas throughout New Zealand that have a high need for restoration, and engages local champions to assist us on the ground with revegetation of eco-sourced pohutukawa or rata.
-If you have a project you think we may be interested in for 2017, please email our Conservation Manager.
+If you have a project you think we may be interested in, please email our Conservation Manager.

 A regular recipient stretching back to 2001, Friends of the Waikanae River have worked tirelessly to restore the banks and surrounding areas of the Waikanae River on the Kapiti Coast, making a truly noticeable difference.